awslabs/mountpoint-s3-csi-driver/docs/HEADROOM_FOR_MPPOD.md

   1. Labels the Workload Pod to use inter-pod affinity rules in the Headroom Pods
   2. Creates Headroom Pods using a pause container with inter-pod affinity rule to the Workload Pod - since node autoscalers like [Karpenter supports inter-pod affinity rules](https://karpenter.sh/docs/concepts/scheduling/#pod-affinityanti-affinity), this should help them to choose a right instance type
   3. Ungates the scheduling gate from the Workload Pod to let it scheduled - alongside the Headroom Pods if possible
-  4. Schedules Mountpoint Pod if necessary (i.e., the CSI Driver cannot share an existing Mountpoint Pod) into the same node as the Workload and Headroom Pods
+  4. Schedules Mountpoint Pod if necessary (i.e., the CSI Driver cannot share an existing Mountpoint Pod) into the same node as the Workload and Headroom Pods using a preempting priority class
-  5. Mountpoint Pod preempts the Headroom Pods if there is no space in the node - as the Headroom Pods uses a negative priority, or just gets scheduled if there is enough space for all pods
+  5. Mountpoint Pod most likely preempts the Headroom Pods if there is no space in the node - as the Headroom Pods uses a negative priority -, or just gets scheduled if there is enough space for all pods
   6. Deletes the Headroom Pods as soon as the Workload Pod is running or terminated - as Mountpoint Pods are already scheduled or no longer needed

 ## What are the limitations of this feature?